All Products

 Prerequisites

-• Core module: provides common interfaces.
+• Core module: Provides common interfaces.

-• Service module: implements services.
+• Service module: Implements the services.

-• Consumer: invokes the Provider service.
+• Consumer: Calls the Provider service.

 .